 RCTC is responsible for setting policies, establishing priorities and coordinating activities among the County's transit operators.
-RCTC is legally responsible for oversight and allocation of state TDA funds, the major source of funding for transit.
+RCTC is legally responsible for oversight and allocation of state Transportation Development Act (TDA) funds, the major source of funding for transit.
 RCTC must identify, analyze, and recommend potential productivity improvements to ensure efficient and effective allocation of federal, state, and local transit funds.
 To comply with all state requirements and federal legislative mandates, RCTC is required to arrange for performance audits of all transit operators to which it allocates funding.
-In addition, RCTC has taken an active role in assisting transit agencies meet state requirements in the county by conducting a zero-emission bus rollout plan on behalf of five of the seven transit operators.
-These efforts will advance the state and regional goals in the county and be reflected in the Short Range Transit Plans.
-In 2022, following the COVID-19 pandemic, fixed route and Dial-ARide programs serviced 6.6 million trips which was approximately a 18.4% decrease from 2021.
+In addition, RCTC has taken an active role in assisting transit agencies to meet state requirements in the county by conducting a zero-emission bus rollout plan on behalf of five of the seven transit operators.
+These efforts will advance the state and regional goals in the county and be reflected in the Short-Range Transit Plans.
+In 2024, fixed-route and Dial-A-Ride programs serviced 9 million trips which was approximately a 7.6% increase from 2023